Plank, Lindgren roads roundabout work could begin as soon as 2025

 Unlike the roundabout, the second proposed idea is not expected to become shovel-ready next year.
 The proposed realignment of Plank Road away from Moose Range Road is at least two years away from the next phase of the project, but funding will be the largest hurdle for officials.

-The realignment is estimated to cost between $12 and $15 million, which would make it the most expensive construction project in DeKalb County history, Schwartz said.
+The realignment is estimated to cost between $12 million and $15 million, which would make it the most expensive construction project in DeKalb County history, Schwartz said.

 Phase 3, the construction, is not anticipated until 2031, but the DeKalb County Board has already authorized some spending on the project.
 In October, the board awarded Aurora-based engineering firm Crawford, Murphy & Tilly a $553,452 contract for the first phase of engineering for the realignment.